-Figure 3.1 from ITE's Trip Generation Handbook is recreated on the next page for reference.
+Figure 3.1 from ITE's "Trip Generation Handbook", 3rd Edition is recreated below for reference.
 This analysis approach determines if traditional trip generation methodology simply using ITE's generation rates or equations is acceptable, or if the more in-depth methodology converting to person trips is required.
 The following items may trigger the need for the enhanced methodology:

-The site is located in an urban area or classified as infill
+• The site is located in an urban area or classified as infill